Bodigrim/tasty-bench/README.md

-The output says that, for instance, the first benchmark was repeatedly executed for 2.13 seconds (wall time), its mean time was 63 nanoseconds and with 95% probability execution time should not diverge from the mean further than ±3.4 nanoseconds (double standard deviation).
+The output says that, for instance, the first benchmark was repeatedly executed for 2.13 seconds (wall time), its mean time was 63 nanoseconds and execution time should not often diverge from the mean further than ±3.4 nanoseconds
+(double standard deviation, which for normal distributions corresponds to 95% probability).

 ## Statistical model